rcywang/d-wave-demodoc/docs/mycv.rst

         | University of British Columbia (UBC)                                  | *Vancouver, BC* |
         +-----------------------------------------------------------------------+-----------------+

-        -  *Distinction* – designation for students with an average of ≥85% on 300- and 400-level program-specific courses
+        -  *With Distinction* – designation for students with an average of ≥85% in 300- and 400-level program-specific courses

         -  Dean’s Honours List (2018-2019) – offered to students promoted to 2nd/3rd/4th year with a standing of 80%+